Careers at UW Health

 • CMV Stewardship (12 months)

-Residents choose 3-4 elective rotations.
+Residents choose three or four elective rotations.
 Electives are tailored to the needs and interest of the resident.
 Elective rotations are four weeks unless otherwise stated.

 Inpatient rotations